Call us Today at (954) 880-1302

 2. Bridge the Gap Alimony

 This type of alimony serves to assist a spouse already capable of self-support to transition from being married to being single.
-Essentially, it looks at what both spouses need to transition from married to single life and bridges that gap.
+Essentially, it looks at what both spouses need to transition from married to single life with the goal of bridging that gap.

 It is designed to assist a party with legitimate identifiable short-term needs and must have a relatively brief durational limit (not exceeding two years).

-Bridge-the-gap alimony is appropriate in instances where the requesting spouse is already employed, possesses adequate employment skills, and requires no further rehabilitation other than a brief time to ease the transition to single life.
+Bridge-the-gap alimony is appropriate in instances where the requesting spouse is already employed, possesses adequate employment skills, and requires no further rehabilitation other than a brief period of time within which to ease the transition to single life.

 An award of bridge-the-gap alimony is not modifiable in amount or duration.